soroush/graphicsmagick/www/security.rst

 5. Normalize input file names or any other external inputs so that they are under your control and not controlled by an untrusted party.
-This should include any file name specifications, which may include arbitrary 'glob' patterns (wildcards), requiring hours or days to complete if sufficiently close long file names exist.
+This should include any file name specifications, which may include arbitrary 'glob' patterns (wildcards) (requiring hours or days to complete if sufficiently close long file names exist), and options supporting a `@filename` syntax.

 6. Enforce that uploaded files are passed to the expected reader.
 For example, the uploaded file "file.jpg" is forced to be read by the